fabiogaiera/fabiogaiera/README.md

 ### Hi there 👋
 ## I am a Software Engineer who loves to build things.
-Nowadays I mostly work on Java / Python based applications development.
+Nowadays I mostly work on Java and Python based applications development.